Educational Leadership (EDL)

 This course provides school leaders with an understanding of the historical, philosophical, ethical, social, and economic influences affecting education to the degree that they can apply their understandings to professional decisions.
 Students are expected to apply political concepts and strategies and approaches to collaboration in involving the community in decision making, building community support for integrating health and social services in support of students, and developing community support for school priorities.
 Throughout the course, students' work will be expected to manifest a sensitivity to issues of diversity in a pluralistic society.

 This course provides school leaders with an understanding of the role of the building principal along with skills and techniques associated with the principalship.
-The topics include the principal's role in community and family relationships and collaboration, using community resources to support the academic and social needs of students and families, the development and application of policies related to students and staff, planning and delivering of curricular and cocurricular programs within the school, and the principal's role in working with staff.
-Students must also enroll in a one-credit field-based experience (EDL 520, 521 or 522) appropriate for their desired level of preparation for the principalship.
+The course emphasizes the National Educational Leadership Prep (NELP) professional/accreditation standards including the principal's role in community and family relationships and collaboration, using community resources to support the academic and social needs of students and families, the development and application of policies related to students and staff, planning and delivering of curricular and co-curricular programs within the school, and the principal's role in working with staff.
+Prerequisite: EDL 501.
+F, odd years.

 EDL 523.
 The Educational Plant.
 3 Credits.